reactive-systems/RTLola-Interpreter/crates/rtlola-io-plugins/README.md

 # IO Plugins

 This crate contains multiple input and output plugins to be used with the `rtlola-interpreter`.
-Right now, it supports CSV, PCAP files, and a Network Plugin to parse byte streams.
+Right now, it supports CSV, PCAP files, and a Byte Plugin to parse and serialize byte streams.
 Each plugin (or input/output method) is marked with a feature flag, so only the needed input/output variants can be included.
-By default, all input and output plugins are included.

 # Copyright